How are Eve Hendrickson, Mary Adams and Catherine Devall Related?

 The mtDNA line for this family goes from Catherine Bunfill Boon through her daughter, Susanna Boon Hoagland.

-Catherine Bunfill Boon was an unknown.
-But we discovered her brother, Jacob Bunfill, dies in Adams, IL around 1846.
-His estate records name his siblings, including Catherine by her married name.
-Her census records say she’s born in PA, and she marries a man from Greene, PA.
-Her sister Susannah Bunfill (who never marries) has an obituary and says she, her mother, and her Bunfill siblings move from Greene, PA to Adams, IL around 1841.
 Going backwards from this information, we find that Catherine, Susannah and Jacob are the children of Thomas Burnfield/Bunfill and an unknown wife.
 Subsequent DNA research matches Catherine and her descendants to the Burnfield family of Greene, PA, her siblings and her aunts and uncles.

-Thomas uses “Burnfield” in his 1810 census, then changes it to “Bunfill” in 1820 and 1830.
-Thomas dies after 1830, in Greene County, PA.
-Thomas Burnfield marries a black or biracial woman, because in 1830, he is noted as white and his wife and children are noted as black.
-His sister Mary Ann Burnfield Adams stays in Greene, PA and is noted as white on census records; her children are noted as black.
+Thomas Burnfield marries a black or biracial woman because in 1830, he is noted as white and his wife and children are noted as “colored.”
+He and his family are on the “colored” census in 1820.
+His sister Mary Ann Burnfield Adams stays in Greene, PA and is noted on the 1820 “colored” census, but as white on later census records; her children are noted as “colored” until they move to Ohio County, WV where they are noted as white.
+All of Thomas Burnfield’s other siblings are always noted as white.

 A very large percentage of the descendants of Thomas Burnfield/Bunfill have 1%-4% black DNA.
 There are a number of free people of color in Greene, PA at the time Thomas is having children and many interracial marriages.
 Which family did he marry into?
 See Finding Thomas Burnfield’s Wife below.